richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/buttons.md

 ## Outline buttons

 In need of a button, but not the hefty background colors they bring?
-Replace the default modifier classes with the `.btn-outline-*` ones to remove all background images and colors on any button.
+Just set `outline` property as `true`.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {